Icradle-Innovations-Ltd/RemoteSensingAnalyzer/README.md

    - The build scripts now include a fix for this issue by reinstalling numpy and pandas with compatible versions
    - If you encounter this error, run `python fix_numpy_compatibility.py`

+8. **Streamlit Configuration Issues**:
+   - Warning message: `Warning: the config option 'server.enableCORS=false' is not compatible with 'server.enableXsrfProtection=true'`
+   - This is caused by incompatible Streamlit configuration settings
+   - The build scripts now include a fix for this issue by updating the Streamlit configuration
+   - If you encounter this warning, run `python fix_streamlit_config.py`

 ### Git Commands for Contributing

 To contribute to this project, follow these steps: